 Aren’t vaccines dangerous?

 In a word, no – not compared to the diseases they prevent.
-Anyone who tells you otherwise is either wrong or lying!
-The only common side effect is some sleepiness for 24 hours or so after the injections.
+The only common side-effect is some sleepiness for 24 hours or so after the injections.

 Are they 100% safe?
 No – any medicine that actually works will have some potential side effects.
 However, major side effects are extremely rare, and lack of vaccination is both dangerous and irresponsible.
-It is true that some people get away without vaccinating, by freeloading on everyone else – mainly because the immunity of the other dogs in the population suppresses these dangerous infections, so the unvaccinated dogs are unlikely to be exposed (called “herd immunity”).
-But if everyone stopped vaccinating, the diseases would make a comeback, like the Welsh Distemper outbreak a few years ago which killed 4 dogs.
+It is true that some pets get away without being vaccinated – mainly because the immunity of the other dogs in the population suppresses these dangerous infections, so the unvaccinated dogs are unlikely to be exposed (called ‘herd immunity’).
+But, if everyone stopped vaccinating, the diseases would make a comeback, like the Welsh Distemper outbreak a few years ago which killed 4 dogs.

-If you want to discuss your dog’s vaccines, give us a ring and talk to one of our vets!
+If you want to discuss your dog’s vaccines, please contact one of us in practice!